evanamartin/baycn/README.md

 # Examples - continuous data

-Analyze data from topology GN4.
+The following R code simulates and analyzes data from topology GN4 which has four continuous random variables.
+The following figure shows the true graph for topology GN4.

 <img src='man/figures/gn4.jpg' align="center" width="100" />